digital-alms/ccoc/README.md

 2. We shall honor the Commandments, as a sign of our love for God.
-We will avoid  everything that is evil, and from everything that is like to it.
+We will avoid  everything that is evil, and everything that is like to it.

 3. Anyone who contributes to this project but who does not honor this code will